Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 As the name implies, special occasion speeches are speeches that are given on special occasions.
 There are many examples of special occasions where it might be appropriate to deliver a speech.
 For example, an individual might give a speech at a wake or memorial for an audience of friends and families who knew the person being memorialized.
 Clearly this speech will be very different than a toast given at a wedding, which is also an example of a special occasion speech and which will have a much more celebratory tone.
+A commencement ceremony or award ceremony are some other special occasions during which someone may give a speech.

 Special occasion speeches are usually shorter than informative or persuasive speeches.
 Special occasion speeches are usually less than ten minutes long, which demonstrates that their purpose is different than other types of speeches delivered at a conference or political rally.
 Depending on the context, the purpose of a special occasion speech may be to remember, to praise or to humorously tease.
 They may contain a use of pathos that aims to convince the audience to be happy, possibly by being comedic.
 However, they may use a pathos intended to make the audience reflective, as in a speech given at a memorial service.